ncsa/Nightingale_real/docs/source/user_guide/running_jobs.rst

 ------------------------------

 .. note::
-   If you are new to writing and testing scripts, and new to jobs, we recommend starting with :ref:`interactive`.
+   If you are new to writing and testing scripts, and new to jobs, we recommend starting with interactive batch jobs (see :ref:`interactive`).
 If you need help, please submit a support request (:ref:`help`).

 Generally, you will use the below commands to run *batch* jobs.
 Each batch job is controlled by a script that the compute nodes run when there are enough nodes available.
 That is, the job will generally run *asynchronously*, so you can log back in and see the output when it's finished.
-For more detailed information, refer to the individual command man pages.
+For more detailed information, refer to the individual command `man pages <https://en.wikipedia.org/wiki/Man_page>`_.

 .. _sbatch:

 sbatch
 ~~~~~~~

 Batch jobs are submitted through a batch script using the ``sbatch`` command.
-Batch scripts generally start with a series of Slurm directives that describe requirements of the job, such as number of nodes and walltime, to the batch system/scheduler.
+Batch scripts generally start with a series of Slurm directives that describe requirements of the job to the batch system/scheduler, such as number of nodes and walltime.
 Slurm directives can also be specified as options on the ``sbatch`` command line; command line options take precedence over those in the script.
 The rest of the batch script consists of user commands.

 The syntax for submitting a batch job with ``sbatch`` is: